aspose-ocr/Aspose.OCR-Documentation/python/getting-started/system-requirements/_index.md

 ## Microsoft Windows

-Both x86 (where applicable) and x64 versions of the following operating systems are supported:
+x64 versions of the following operating systems:

 ### Desktop